deeperj/dillinger/Thesis.md

   \includegraphics[width=7cm]{thesis/images/fourier.png}\\
   \caption{Fourier Equation} \cite{xxx}}\label{fig_4_1_fourier_eqn}
 \end{figure}
-From the orthorgonal property of complex exponential function, two functions are orthogonal if $$\int f(x)g(x)=0$$ where f(x) and g(x) are complimentary functions, one being referred to as the analysis equation and the other referred to as the synthesis function.
+From the orthogonal property of complex exponential function, two functions are orthogonal if $$\int f(x)g(x)=0$$ where f(x) and g(x) are complimentary functions, one being referred to as the analysis equation and the other referred to as the synthesis function.

 If the discrete form of the Fourier transform analysis equation is given by
 \begin{equation}